icgc/icgc-get/README.md

 docker pull icgc/icgc-get
 ```

-To save some typing, you can add a bash alias to make working with the container easier:
+To make working with the container easier, it is recommend to add a bash alias to enable invocation of ICGC get with the command
+`icgc-get`.

 ```shell
 alias icgc-get="docker run -it --rm -v $MOUNT_DIR:/icgc/mnt icgc/icgc-get --config /icgc/mnt/config.yaml"